necronet/Rbasic/README.md

 ## Regression

 Application of different regression approach in multiple datasets and how to plot the common problems like collinearity or il-form matrix for the normal equation and how to deal with such problems.

+## R4DS

+Example from the book [R for Data science](http://r4ds.had.co.nz/).
+Includes personal answers and some extra work example always following the book topic of tidyverse.